 - Non School Aged Adults SSBG funded services may be provided to non-school aged adults with a documented programmatic need and a current diagnosis of IDD/developmental disability. - School Aged Individuals School aged individuals may be provided non-education-related services with a documented programmatic need and a current diagnosis of IDD/developmental disability. - Pre-School Aged Individuals -SSBG funded services may be provided to pre-school aged individuals with a documented programmatic need and a current diagnosis of IDD/developmental disability.

 V. BEGINNING THE SERVICES

-Once eligibility is determined, the service must be provided with reasonable promptness.
-Reasonable promptness is defined as within fifteen (15) calendar days.
 If the service is temporarily unavailable, the individual should be placed on a Planning List.

 VI.
 PLANNING LIST (Waiting Lists)